A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Run your race.

 In trail running (and in life), it’s important to remember that you are not competing against anyone but yourself.
-It doesn’t matter what other people are doing – all that matters is what YOU are doing.
+It doesn’t matter what other people are doing – what YOU do doesn’t matter.
 So if you see someone flying by you on the trails, don’t get discouraged – keep running YOUR race and focus on YOUR goals.

 Remember: comparisons are useless.
-Because somebody else is faster/stronger/better than you does not mean that you are less than a runner (or a person).
+Just because somebody else is faster/stronger/better than you does not mean you are less than a runner (or a person).
 We are all on our journey and have different things to offer.

 Expect the unexpected.

 Be prepared for the unexpected.
 An excellent example of this is learning how to navigate low-light situations.
 You don’t get lost when running at night or early in the morning, with little sunlight available for navigation needs such as map reading.
-If something goes wrong during your run, remember that it isn’t necessarily bad news!
-The unexpected can sometimes lead us down paths we would never have seen before if we were following our planned route-and, those experiences could often be some of our favorites!
+If something goes wrong during your run, remember it isn’t necessarily bad news!
+The unexpected can sometimes lead us down paths we would never have seen if we followed our planned route; those experiences could often be some of our favorites!

 Trail Running Can Make You a Better Person

-Trail running can also help people learn how to be more patient-they must wait for the correct moment before crossing or stepping on slippery surfaces so that they don’t slip and fall off a trail!
+Trail running can also help people learn to be more patient and wait for the right moment before crossing or stepping on slippery surfaces so they don’t slip and fall off a trail!
 On top of this, many trails have obstacles like rocks or fallen trees that require careful steps to not trip over them while running along at high speeds (which would result in injury).

-Finally, trail runners tend to become more observant while running than they would otherwise because they need to pay attention to where they step to avoid falling over any obstacles along their path.
-If they don’t pay attention, they could miss something important, such as an animal hiding in tall grasses nearby that might attack them if startled by the sudden movement made by humans passing nearby…
+Finally, trail runners tend to become more observant while running than they would otherwise because they need to pay attention to where they step to avoid falling over any obstacles.
+If they don’t pay attention, they could miss something important, such as an animal hiding in tall grasses nearby that might attack them if startled by the sudden movement of humans passing nearby…

 Trail Running Can Make You Build mental toughness.

-You never know what to expect when you head out for a trail run.
+You never know what to expect when heading for a trail run.
 The weather might be perfect, or you might get caught in a downpour.
 The terrain might be flat and easy or hilly and challenging.
 You never really know what will happen, and that’s part of the appeal.

-Trail runners also have to be mentally tough because not all trails are straightforward; some are brutal.
-They need to be able to push themselves past their limits — even when those limits aren’t very high compared to other athletes — to finish the race!
+Trail runners must also be mentally tough because not all trails are straightforward; some are brutal.
+They need to push themselves past their limits — even when those limits aren’t very high compared to other athletes — to finish the race!

-So next time you’re feeling like giving up, think about how good it will feel to finish that tough trail run.
+So next time you feel like giving up, think about how good it will feel to finish that tough trail run.

 A trail runner’s mindset can be useful for running off-road or in life.